heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Contribution workflow

 {Provide an overview of your project's workflow for collaborating and contributing.
-The sections below help you provide granularity.}
+The sections below can help you provide granularity.}

 #### Forking and cloning